stadium-software/button-bar/README.md

 1.0 - initial

 ## Icons Dependency
-To display icons in buttons, the Icons Global Script must exist in the Global Scripts folder of the application and the Icons CSS files need to be included (see [Icons Module](https://github.com/stadium-software/icons)).
-It is not necessary to call the Icons script directly, the script only has to exist in the application.
+To display icons in buttons, the [Icons Module](https://github.com/stadium-software/icons) must be implemented in the application.
+The Icons script needs to be called in the Page.Load event handler to display icons in button bar buttons.

 # Setup